Arbitrary and Capricious Test : Standard & Meaning in Government Contracting

 AGENCY DISCRETION

-When looking at the Court’s standard of review and with the arbitrary and capricious standard , it is common knowledge in administrative law that contracting officers have great discretion upon a broad range of issues confronting them in the procurement process.
+When looking at the Court’s standard of review and with the arbitrary and capricious test , it is common knowledge in administrative law that contracting officers have great discretion upon a broad range of issues confronting them in the procurement process.
 Impresa Construzioni Geom.
 Domenico Garufi v.
 United States, 238 F.3d 1324, 1332 (Fed.
 Cir.
 2001)

 Government contractors should avoid focusing on what the court considers de minimis errors in the procurement process to justify relief.
 Grumman Data Sys.
 Corp. v.
 Dalton, 88 F.3d 990, 1000 (Fed.
 Cir.
 1996).